intellectivelab/docs.intellectivelab.com/_docs/unity-react/configuration/tags-list/fieldsets-tag.md

 category: Unity 7
 ---

-# How to Specify Path for Attach Document to a Case Action
+# How to Specify Path for Attach Existing Document Action

-To specify path to attach documents use `FolderPath` property.
+To specify a path to attach documents use `FolderPath` attribute.
 For example:

 ```xml